zamor122/SudokuPuzzleSolver/README.md

-#Sudoku Puzzle Solver
+# Sudoku Puzzle Solver
-##Summary
+## Summary
-This program intakes a comma separated text file of a completely filled out Sudoku grid, finds the spot in the grid with the error and returns the row, column and the correct answer
+This program intakes a comma separated text file of a completely filled out Sudoku grid, finds the spot in the grid with the error and eturns the row, column and the correct answer